Know Your Customer (KYC)

 Know Your Customer (KYC) is a mandatory framework that requires financial institutions to verify the identity, suitability, and risks involved with maintaining a business relationship with a client.

-Know Your Customer (KYC) refers to the due diligence activities that financial institutions must perform to ascertain relevant information from their clients.
-The goal is simple yet critical: to ensure that the bank knows exactly who they are dealing with.
-While it may feel like a bureaucratic hassle when a bank asks for your driver's license or utility bill, KYC is the global financial system's first line of defense against financial crime.
-By verifying identities, institutions prevent bad actors from using the banking system to launder drug money, finance terrorism, evade taxes, or commit fraud.
-It transforms the financial system from an anonymous network into a transparent one where accountability can be enforced.
-In the United States, KYC requirements are rooted in the Bank Secrecy Act of 1970 but were significantly tightened and expanded after the September 11, 2001 attacks with the passage of the USA PATRIOT Act.
-Section 326 of the PATRIOT Act specifically requires minimum standards for identifying customers at account opening.
-Today, KYC is a global standard, enforced by bodies like the Financial Action Task Force (FATF), meaning that virtually every legitimate bank and brokerage in the world must comply with similar rules.
+Know Your Customer (KYC) refers to the mandatory due diligence activities that financial institutions must perform to ascertain relevant information from their clients and verify their identities.
+The goal is simple yet critical: to ensure that the bank or brokerage knows exactly who they are dealing with before and during the time they do business together.
+While it may feel like a bureaucratic hurdle when a bank asks for your government ID, Social Security number, or a recent utility bill, KYC is the global financial system's first line of defense against a wide array of financial crimes.
+By verifying identities, institutions prevent bad actors from using the banking system to launder illicit funds, finance terrorist organizations, evade taxes, or commit identity theft and fraud.
+It transforms the financial system from an anonymous, opaque network into a transparent one where accountability can be enforced.
+This transparency is what allows global commerce to function with a degree of trust, as it reduces the risk that a counterparty is involved in criminal activity.
+In the United States, KYC requirements are fundamentally rooted in the Bank Secrecy Act of 1970, which established the basic framework for reporting and record-keeping.
+However, these rules were significantly tightened and expanded after the September 11, 2001 attacks with the passage of the USA PATRIOT Act.
+Section 326 of the PATRIOT Act specifically requires minimum standards for identifying and verifying customers at the point of account opening.
+Today, KYC is a non-negotiable global standard, enforced by international bodies like the Financial Action Task Force (FATF), meaning that virtually every legitimate financial institution in the world must comply with these rigorous rules to remain part of the global banking network.

 Key Takeaways